-- Copy-paste from your web browser address bar (technical details below).
+- Do not copy-paste from your web browser address bar (technical details below).

-- Create links to the results of a search.
+- Do not create links to the results of a search.

-- Right-click or CTRL + click an existing link and choose copy link address.
+- To share a single link, right-click or ctrl-click the link and choose copy link address.

-- To share links or pages from databases, use the built-in sharing tool, for example:
+- To share from within a database, use a database's built-in sharing tool, for example: